anuskaray/DIESEASE-DETECTION-BRAIN-TUMOR-/README.md

 # Image and Dataset Description

 This paper mainly focus on image segmentation of a MRi Scan of brain and tumor dataset from Github.
-The original MRI Scan of the brain “Fig 3.1”.
+The original MRI Scan of the brain .
 The tumor dataset which has classified 2 stages of tumor M - malignant and B - Begin.There is total 357 begin tumor stage and 212 malignant tumour stage and there is total 539 rows and 31 columns.
 The dataset also contains the following information-
 Ten real-valued features are computed for each cell nucleus:
 •	radius (mean of distances from center to points on the perimeter)
 •	texture (standard deviation of gray-scale values)